browserengineering/book/book/layout.md

     self.render()
 ```

-Thank you tree-based layout!
+Well, that's tree-based layout!
 In fact, as we'll see in the next two
 chapters, the layout tree plays a big role in many of the browser
 internals.